A Very Peculiar Practice, 1986

-Comedy-drama from BBC2 in the form of A Very Peculiar Practice.
-Screened on BBC2, it ran for two series of seven episodes each in 1986 and 1988.
-Written by Andrew Davies,who was inspired by his experiences as a lecturer at the University of Warwick.
+Comedy-drama from the BBC .
+A Very Peculiar Practice ran for two series of seven episodes each in 1986 and 1988.

 Hugh Grant makes one of his first television appearances, as an evangelical preacher in the series and Kathy Burke also had a bit part.